-Through a competitive proposal process involving an independent selection committee, 15 institutions have been selected to participate in the project as funded research partners.
-The institutions selected to receive funding are:
+Through a competitive proposal process involving an independent selection committee, 15 institutions were selected and participated in the project as funded research partners.
+The institutions selected were:

-An additional 19 universities are participating in the project as affiliate partners.
+An additional 19 universities participated in the project as affiliate partners.

 In collaboration with: